geopm/geopm/service/docs/source/use_cases.rst

 Hardware Telemetry
 ~~~~~~~~~~~~~~~~~~

-Provide user-level access to hardware telemetry from hetergenous components
+Provide user-level access to hardware telemetry from heterogeneous components
 with high bandwidth and low latency.
-Examples of the telemetry accessble on
+Examples of the telemetry accessible on
 some systems include hardware performance counters, thermal measurements, and
 energy meters.